liamhbyrne/HackAI/README.md

 To gauge how likely each day is an anomaly, we created a model which fits to the baseline of the curve to capture the underlying seasonal movements of demand.
 This time series is fairly erratic (R<sup>2</sup> of just 0.16 for Athens with a polynomial regression fit).
 We had two different approaches to this:
 #### Polynomial Regression
 To capture the general pattern of the demand, a polynomial fit provides a smooth curve.
 We found that a polynomial with a degree of 10-15 was sufficient to capture the baseline.
-However, its tendency to drop close or below zero made it problematic when identifying anomalies as we gauged the liklihood of an anomaly by the _relative_ distance to the line.
+However, its tendency to drop close or below zero made it problematic when identifying anomalies as we gauged the likelihood of an anomaly by the _relative_ distance to the line.
 ![image](https://user-images.githubusercontent.com/47918966/155037269-8fd7f0c6-36e3-4bb3-984d-de43a1cd54ed.png)

 _Fig.2 The graph above presents the polynomial fit of the demand from Barcelona to Athens._